|Scientific Name||Amaranthus blitoides S. Watson|

 Sugarbeet, soybean, turf grass, vegetables.

 A. blitoidus is very competitive for water and nutrients, produces a persistent seed bank in the soil and is invasive in warm climates.
 Multiple resistances have evolved to herbicides.
-Particular biotypes are known to have resistance to atrazine, chlorsulfuron, and simazine and they may be cross-resistant to other herbicides.
+Particular biotypes are known to have resistance to triazines and sulfonylureas and they may be cross-resistant to further herbicides.

 Choose directly from Category